dsproule/csee4824-final-project/README.md

 ### `verilog/sys_defs.svh`

-`sys_defs` has received a few changes to prepare the final project:

-1. We've defined `CACHE_MODE`, affecting `test/mem.sv` and changing
-    the way the processor interacts with memory.
+`sys_defs` contains parameters and structs used throughout the processor.

-2. We've added a memory latency of 100ns, so memory is now much slower, and handling it with caching is necessary.
+1. There is a simulated memory latency of 100ns, so memory is handled with caching for substantial cpi improvements.

-3. There is a new 'Parameters' section giving you a starting point for some common macros that will likely need to be decided on like the size of the ROB, the number of functional units, etc.
+2. Various data structure sizes are parametrized, particularly the sq, lq, and rob sizes can be changed at will without other changes needed.

 ### Pipeline Files